pratyakshm/WinRice/doc/Main-brief.md

 # Security

+### Stay on lock screen post a Windows Update restart
+After a device restarts after applying a Windows Update, it stays on the lock screen and awaits manual login from a user.

 ### Virtualization-based Security
 Virtualization-based security, or VBS, uses hardware virtualization features to create and isolate a secure region of memory from the normal operating system.
 Virtualization-based security causes big performance impact in devices that do not support, amongst many other things, MBEC.
 In MBEC-unsupported devices, its behavior is emulated which causes the impact.